alonitac/DevOpsMay22/exercises/aws_ex1.md

 ![](img/secretmanagertelegram.png)

-6. Create a Lambda function for the Metric-sender app.
-   1. In order to do so, first you need to build and push a Docker image on Elastic Container Registry (ECR).
-Create a private ECR.
-   2. On your local machine, build the image of the Metric Sender (according to `metric-sender.Dockerfile`.
-It's already implemented, no need to touch) and push it to your ECR registry.
-In [Amazon ECR console](https://console.aws.amazon.com/ecr/repositories), select the repository that you created and choose **View push commands** to view the steps to build and push an image from your local machine to your new repository\.
-   3. Create a Lambda function based on your container image.

 ### The Code

 7. Change `common/config.json` according to your resources in AWS.
 This file is being used by the different services, hence it is located under `common` directory, which contains resource that are shared by the services.